F5CodeGuru/asm241consolidated/module5/lab1/lab1.rst

 #.
 Browse to http://hackazon.local/user/login

 #.
-Login as ‘f5student’ with the proper password
+Login as ‘f5student’ with the proper password using the "Sign-in" link in the top right.

 #.
-You are logged in normally and view your account.
+You are logged in normally and now see your account.

 #.
 Click the “Logout” button in the top right.